-The applicant shall establish an entity (e.g. homeowners association) having the responsibility and financial substance to ensure adequate all-year maintenance and repair of all proposed roads, or make other such provisions as are satisfactory to the Board.
-Adequate provisions will include all portions of private roads, driveways, sidewalks, and associated drainage facilities in such fashion that access and drainage facilities do not incur additional Town road maintenance costs.
+The applicant shall establish an entity (e.g. homeowners association) having the responsibility and financial substance to ensure adequate all-year maintenance and repair of all proposed roads, that maintains a subdivision speed limit of 15 miles per hour (25 km/hr), orand makes other such provisions as are satisfactory to the Board.
+Adequate provisions will includemust provide that all portions of private roads, driveways, sidewalks, and associated drainage facilities that access and drainage facilities fashion such in do not incur additional Town road maintenance costs.
 Board approval of a private road does not constitute any future Town acceptance of the road.